CU-ESIIL/spectralBEF/docs/index.md

-# [Your Working Group Name]
+# [EarthByte Ensemble]

-Welcome to the [Your Working Group Name] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+Welcome to the [EarthByte Ensemble] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
 This repository serves as the central hub for our working group, hosting our project description, proposals, member bios, codebase, and more.

 ## Our Project

-[Provide a brief overview of your project here.
-Explain what you aim to achieve, the importance of your project, and its expected impact.]
+[Biodiversity and Ecosystem Function: Predicting resistance to wildfire from spectral diversity]

 ## Project Proposal